mdo992/bobsgame-fonts/Pixel Sans.md

 * F664-F669 – Symbols from *Zone of the Enders: The Fist of Mars*
 * F6C3, F6D4-F6D8, F6DC-F6DD, F730-F739, F74A, F76A – Adobe PUA
 * F700, F70F – Thai Microsoft PUA
-* F7E4 – Alternative Cyrillic “be”, used in Serbian and Macedonian languages
+* F7E4 – Alternative Cyrillic “be”, used in Serbian and Macedonian
 * F800-F807 – Diacritics used in the ALA-LC transliteration scheme and Colombian native languages
 * F814-F82D – Diacritics for African languages
 * F830-F835 – Latin letters (Quivira)
 * F870-F888 – Symbols in *Pokémon Black & White* (Textbook only).
-The font in the game used the Mathematical Operators, Miscellaneous Technical etc. ranges of Unicode for these symbols.
+The font in the game uses the Mathematical Operators, Miscellaneous Technical etc. ranges of Unicode for these symbols.
 * F8FF – Apple logo

 ### Supported Characters - Fallback Version 5.0